archicz/asa_mediaplayer/README.md

 # ASA - Media Player
 ASA Media Player is a Garry's Mod addon that allows players to play youtube videos within the game.
-Currently discontinued, I will not host the yt-dlp instance anymore or provide support for this addon.

 ## Requirements
 - Garry's Mod x64 branch (Chromium/CEF)